 Oral Polio Vaccine in India – Acute Flaccid Paralysis vs Polio

-In medical research, an article (link Here) published in the Journal of Pediatrics states:
+An article published in the Journal of Pediatrics states:

 The incidence of NPAFP [Nonpolio Acute Flaccid Paralysis] was strongly associated with the number of OPV doses delivered to the area.
 A dose–response relationship with cumulative doses over the years was also observed, which strengthens the hypothetical relationship between polio vaccine and NPAFP.
 The fall in the NPAFP rate in Bihar and UP [Uttar Pradesh] for the first time in 2012, with a decrease in the number of OPV doses delivered, is evidence of a causative association between OPV doses and the NPAFP rate.